xp4xbox/Python-Backdoor/readme.md

 ## Quick Usage

-1. Run `src/setup.py` and follow the directions on screen to build the client to .exe.
+1. Run `src/setup.py` and follow the instructions on screen to build the client to .exe.
 2. Check the `dist` folder for the .exe.
 3. **Disable your firewall on the server or configure your firewall to allow port 3000.**
-4. Run the `server.py` to start accepting connections.
+4. Run the `server.py` to start the server and accept connections.

 > If you plan on using the program outside of your network, you must port forward port 3000.